Pular720/youlepeng.github.io/content/authors/admin/_index.md

     date_end: 2026-06
     summary: |
      GPA: 3.59/4.0
      Thesis on _The Discursive Interaction and Construction of Failure in Policy Termination: Evidence from Chinese Drug Maintaining Doctors Mechanism Policy_.
 Supervised by [Prof Xianxing Tang](https://faculty.fudan.edu.cn/tangxianxing/zh_CN/index.htm).
-I'm Preparing to present this paper at International Conference on China Policy Studies in June 2025.
+I am Preparing to present this paper at International Conference on China Policy Studies in June 2025.

  Courses included:
       - Religion and Politics